 Public Diplomacy Project Manager

-The Embassy of Switzerland in the United States of America located in Washington, D.C., is seeking a qualifiedcandidate for a 100% permanent position as Public Diplomacy Project Manager beginning around April 1, 2019.
+The Embassy of Switzerland in the United States of America located in Washington, D.C., is seeking a qualified candidate for a full-time (100%) position as Public Diplomacy Project Manager starting mid/late-February 2022.

-- Manages the Embassy of Switzerland’s active participation in language promotion activities such as the Settimana della Lingua italiana nel mondo and the month-long Francophonie Festival
+- Language Promotion: Manage the Embassy of Switzerland’s active participation in German language promotion activities such as German-language literature events.

-- Four-year college or university degree in international relations, political studies, arts or in a related field
+- Four-year college or university degree in international relations, political science, arts, or a related field

-- Fluency in either German, French, or Italian is required, a passive knowledge of one of the other languages is preferred
+- Fluency in either German, French, or Italian is required; passive knowledge of one of the other languages is preferred

-- Excellent written and verbal communication skills to conduct daily business in English
+- Excellent written and verbal communication skills, including the ability to compose texts and other written material, and to conduct daily business in English

-- Aptitude for public diplomacy with an interest in working in a diplomatic setting
+- Broad interests, aptitude for public diplomacy with an interest in working in a diplomatic setting

-- Ability to work independently, but also to integrate into a team to achieve common goals
+- Proven ability to work independently, but also to integrate into a team to achieve common goals

-- Ability to prioritize and multitask, sometimes under pressure and with short deadlines
+- Ability to prioritize, multitask, and be flexible sometimes under pressure and with short deadlines

 - Friendly and open-minded personality with a reliable and tactful character

-- Occasional work on weekends and evenings as needed (approx. 3-5 weekends and 20 evenings per year)
+- Occasional work on weekends and evenings (approx. 3-5 weekends and 20 evenings per year)

-- Reside within a 20 mile radius of Washington, D.C., and have knowledge of the Washington, D.C. area’s cultural institutions and nonprofit landscape
+- Excellent knowledge of the Washington, D.C. area’s cultural institutions and non-profit landscape

-- Be either a U.S. citizen or a Legal Permanent Resident (LPR)
+- Be either a U.S. citizen or a lawful permanent residency (LPR) status preferred

 - An inviting working atmosphere, interesting work at a foreign representation

-- 20 annual vacation days, some American holidays and some Swiss holidays
+- 20 annual vacation days, some U.S. holidays and some Swiss holidays

-Please send your résumé, a letter of interest addressing the job description above and salary expectations in PDF format no later than Sunday, February 17, 2019, to: firstname.lastname@example.org.
-In the subject line, please write your last name, first name and Public Diplomacy Project Manager to ensure timely processing of your application.
+Please send your résumé, a letter of interest relevant to your qualifications for the position as described above, two letters of recommendation, and salary expectations no later than Sunday, January 23, 2022, in PDF format to: email@example.com.
+In the subject line, please write your “LAST NAME, FIRST NAME, Public Diplomacy Project Manager” to ensure timely processing of your application.

-No phone calls please; only those who are selected for an interview will be contacted by late-February.
+No phone calls please; only those who are selected for an interview will be contacted by late-January.